 Introduction

-Diarrhea is an influential cause of under-five child mortality globally.
-(WHO, 2024)In 2010, about 7.6 million Children aged below five years died worldwide and about 21,000 of them died every day (Woldu, Bitew, & Gizaw, 2016).
-According to the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF), Diarrheal diseases account for approximately 18% death of children aged under 5 years worldwide; more than 5000 children are dying every day and among them, 78% of all child death from diarrhea occur in the African and South-East Asian regions (Farthing et al., 2013).
+Diarrhea is a leading cause of under-five child mortality globally.
+According to the World Health Organization (WHO), every year, there are approximately 1.7 billion cases of diarrheal disease among children worldwide and diarrhea claims the lives of about 443,832 children under the age of 5, along with an additional 50,851 children aged 5 to 9 (WHO, 2024).
+In 2010, about 7.6 million Children aged below five years died worldwide and about 21,000 of them died every day (Woldu, Bitew, & Gizaw, 2016).
+The diarrhea-related mortality rate is high in developing countries and deaths from diarrhea are rare in developed countries (Podewils, Mintz, Nataro, & Parashar, 2004; Zeleke & Alemu, 2014).
 Each year in developing countries, almost 2 million people die of diarrhea, a significant number of whom are children aged between 0-5 years (Zeleke & Alemu, 2014).
-The diarrhea-related mortality rate is high in developing countries and deaths from diarrhea is rare in developed countries (Podewils, Mintz, Nataro, & Parashar, 2004; Zeleke & Alemu, 2014).
-Due to high mortality rates in developing countries, the loss of human lives is the main concern for those countries while the developed countries focus on reducing the economic cost associated with the cases of diarrhea (Pinzón-Rondón, Zárate-Ardila, Hoyos-Martínez, Ruiz-Sternberg, & Vélez-van-Meerbeke, 2015).
-It was responsible for 9% of 5.8 million child deaths globally and 6% of 0.119 million child deaths in Bangladesh in 2015 (T. Alam et al., 2017).
+Due to high mortality rates in developing countries, the loss of human lives is the main concern for those countries while the developed countries focus on reducing the economic cost associated with cases of diarrhea (Pinzón-Rondón, Zárate-Ardila, Hoyos-Martínez, Ruiz-Sternberg, & Vélez-van-Meerbeke, 2015).

-Among the South Asian countries, the percentage of deaths due to diarrhea among children under five was high for Pakistan (8%), followed by India (7%) and Bangladesh (7%) and low for Maldives (1%) and Sri Lanka (1%) in 2019 (“Diarrhoea,” 2022).
-In a developing country like Bangladesh, mostly children suffer from diarrheal diseases which ultimately lead them to death (Shah, Yousafzai, Lakhani, Chotani, & Nowshad, 2003).
+Among the South Asian countries, the percentage of deaths due to diarrhea among children under five was high for Pakistan (8%), followed by India (7%) and Bangladesh (7%), and low for Maldives (1%) and Sri Lanka (1%) in 2019 (“Diarrhoea,” 2022).
+In a developing country like Bangladesh, most children suffer from diarrheal diseases which ultimately lead them to death (Shah, Yousafzai, Lakhani, Chotani, & Nowshad, 2003).
 Each year, in Bangladesh, every child suffers three to five times on an average from diarrheal attacks (M. J. Alam, 2007).
+A previous study showed that diarrhea is the reason behind about 33% of total child deaths in Bangladesh (M. R. Islam, Hossain, Khan, & Ali, 2015).
 Most of the deaths due to diarrhea occur in rural areas (Shah et al., 2003).
-Previous study showed that diarrhea is the reason behind about 33% of total child death in Bangladesh (M. R. Islam, Hossain, Khan, & Ali, 2015).
-On average, diarrhea happens more than 4 times per year to a rural child, which results in 2,30,000 child deaths (M. R. Islam et al., 2015).
-According to 2007 Bangladesh Demographic and Health Survey (BDHS) data, most sufferers are 6-23 months old children and boys are more at risk of this disease compared to the girls (Begum, Ahmed, & Sen, 2011).
+According to 2007 Bangladesh Demographic and Health Survey (BDHS) data, most sufferers are 6-23 months old children and boys are more at risk of this disease compared to girls (Begum, Ahmed, & Sen, 2011).

-Being a developing country, Bangladesh has several resource constraints, such as- high density of population (3,277 people per meter squares (“Bangladesh Population (2022) - Worldometer,” 2022)), poverty, lack of awareness, food deficiency, malnutrition etc. Moreover, in Bangladesh, an approximate of 2.5 million people suffer from basic sanitation issues, and about one million people are unable to have potable water (M. R. Islam et al., 2015).
+Being a developing country, Bangladesh has several resource constraints, such as the high density of population (3,277 people per meter squares (“Bangladesh Population (2022) - Worldometer,” 2022)), poverty, lack of awareness, food deficiency, malnutrition, etc. Moreover, in Bangladesh, approximately 2.5 million people suffer from basic sanitation issues, and about one million people are unable to have potable water (M. R. Islam et al., 2015).
 Previous studies in Bangladesh showed that age, sex, geographic location, drinking from unprotected water supply, sanitation, hygiene, and household economic status can cause diarrhea among children between 0-5 years (M. R. Islam et al., 2015; Rahman & Hossain, 2022).